ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 6. A Kubelet on a node detects a pod with an assignment to itself and deploys the requested containers through the container runtime, for example, Docker.
 Each node watches the storage to see what pods it is assigned to run.
 The node takes necessary actions on the resources assigned to it such as to create or delete pods.
 7. Kubeproxy manages network traffic for the pods, including service discovery and load balancing.
 Kubeproxy is responsible for communication between pods that want to interact.

-Now that you know virtual machines VS containers and the fundamental of Kubernetes, next let's explore how to plan the move to Kubernetes.
+Now that you understand virtual machines VS containers and the fundamental of Kubernetes, next let's explore how to plan the move to Kubernetes.

-[I think this is way too much information about kubernetes. we should just cover the basics and point them to the right resource.
-The audience of this tutorial doesnt need to learn about API, Scheduler, Kubelet and proxies to understand the move process.]

 ## Plan the move